Wandalen/wTools/module/core/workspace_tools/docs/feature/005_configuration_validation.md

 ### Scope

 **Purpose**: Validate configuration files against a JSON Schema derived from the target type before returning the deserialized value, catching structural errors before they cause runtime failures.
-**Responsibility**: Load a config file, generate a JSON Schema from the target struct via `schemars`, validate the raw content against that schema, and return detailed per-field errors on failure.
+**Responsibility**: Load a config file, derive a JSON Schema from the target type, validate the raw content against that schema, and return detailed per-field errors on failure.
-**In Scope**: `load_config_with_validation()` (gated on the `validation` feature, which also activates `serde`).
+**In Scope**: Schema-validated configuration loading (requires `validation` feature, which also activates `serde`).
 **Out of Scope**: Runtime value validation (business logic), schema authoring tools, non-JSON-Schema validation formats, validation of non-config data.

 ### Design

-Validation is integrated into the load step, not a separate pass. `load_config_with_validation()` loads the file, deserializes to the intermediate JSON/TOML/YAML representation, then validates against the generated schema before deserializing into the target struct.
+Validation is integrated into the load step, not a separate pass.
+The operation loads the file, deserializes to an intermediate representation, then validates against the generated schema before converting into the target structure.
 All schema violations are collected and returned as a single error with per-field detail, not just the first error.

-Schema generation uses `schemars` via `#[derive(JsonSchema)]` on the target type.
-The schema is generated at runtime from the type definition, requiring no separate schema file on disk.
+Schema generation derives from the target type definition at runtime via an annotation, requiring no separate schema file on disk.

 The `validation` feature depends on `serde` — enabling validation automatically enables configuration loading, ensuring callers do not need to manage feature dependency manually.